planeks/django-rest-docker-boilerplate/README.md

-# Django Docker Boilerplate by PLANEKS
+# Django Rest Docker Boilerplate by PLANEKS

 📌 Insert here the project description.
 Also, change the caption of the README.md file with name of the project.